sebastianspicker/ai-pdf-renamer/docs/README.md

 ## Context
-This page tracks bootstrap decisions for readme during migration window work.
+This page keeps the current readme guidance concise after earlier rough notes.

 ## Usage
-- Merged scattered python guidance into the docs.
+- Merged scattered next js guidance into the docs.

+- Earlier scratch notes were compressed into the current guidance.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Caveats